-The channel is marked by buoys.
-Middle Reefs light buoy EU4 (552), 0.5 mile SW of Middle Reefs, marks the SE side of the entrance channel.

-- In 1994, a depth of 10 feet (3.0 m) was found near Middle Reefs light buoy EU4. - 16 Caution.-As mentioned earlier, there are strong currents in the upper Niagara River.
-Mariners are cautioned to exercise extreme care, particularly during spring floods and following extended periods of heavy rainfall and after strong westerly winds on Lake Erie. - Waverly Shoal (42°52'N, 78°56'W), with a depth of 10 feet (3 m), is a wide area in the approaches to Niagara River and Buffalo Harbor. - Caution.
+- The channel is marked by buoys.
+Middle Reefs light buoy EU4 (552), 0.5 mile SW of Middle Reefs, marks the SE side of the entrance channel. - In 1994, a depth of 10 feet (3.0 m) was found near Middle Reefs light buoy EU4. - there are strong currents in the upper Niagara River.
+Mariners are cautioned to exercise extreme care, particularly during spring floods and following extended periods of heavy rainfall and after strong westerly winds on Lake Erie. - Waverly Shoal (42°52'N, 78°56'W), with a depth of 10 feet (3 m), is a wide area in the approaches to Niagara River and Buffalo Harbor. - 18 Caution.
 A floating timber ice boom is moored across the entrance to Niagara River from early December to mid-May.
-The submerged cables and anchors for the ice boom extend from a position near Buffalo Harbor Old Breakwater North End light and past West Breakwater light to a position near the ruins of the Erie Beach wharf on the Canadian shore (42°53'N, 78°56'W). - Middle Reefs $(42^{\circ}53'N, 78^{\circ}55'W)$ lie in mid-stream at the Niagara River entrance; there are depths of less than 1 foot (0.3 m). - An abandoned light-structure on a rock outcrop on the south part of Middle Reefs consists of a white steel skeleton tower with a cylindrical upper part.
+The submerged cables and anchors for the ice boom extend from a position near Buffalo Harbor Old Breakwater North End light and past West Breakwater light to a position near the ruins of the Erie Beach wharf on the Canadian shore (42°53'N, 78°56'W). - Middle Reefs $(42^{\circ}53 \text{ 'N}, 78^{\circ}55 \text{ 'W})$ lie in midstream at the Niagara River entrance; there are depths of less than 1 foot (0.3 m). - An abandoned light-structure on a rock outcrop on the south part of Middle Reefs consists of a white steel skeleton tower with a cylindrical upper part.
 A conspicuous circular building in mid-river, 0.15 mile SE of the abandoned light structure, is part of the Buffalo water intake. - 21 Buffalo Intake Crib light (U.S. 2670), on the above-mentioned building, is privately maintained and operates only during the navigation season. - The ruins of Fort Erie lie near the shore 0.7 mile NNE of Erie Beach wharf.
-A monument on the east side of the old fort was hidden by trees in 1994. - Limekiln Reef, 0.3 mile off the Canadian shore ENE of the old fort, has depths of 5 and 6 feet (1.5 and 1.8 m). - Bird Island Reef, a shallow rocky area 0.3 mile east of Limekiln Reef, extends 0.3 mile from the breakwater on the east shore.
+A monument on the east side of the old fort was hidden by trees in 1994. - Limekiln Reef, 0.3 mile off the Canadian shore ENE of the old fort, has depths of 5 and 6 feet (1.5 and 1.8 m). - 24 Bird Island Reef, a shallow rocky area 0.3 mile east of Limekiln Reef, extends 0.3 mile from the breakwater on the east shore.
 A submerged wreck lies on the NW edge of Bird Island Reef. - The town of Fort Erie (42°55'N, 78°55'W), with a population of 26,006 (1991), fronts on Lake Erie and on the upper Niagara River.
 A highway bridge and a railway bridge connect Fort Erie and Buffalo, New York.
 In 1994, there were no facilities for small craft or larger vessels along the west side of the river between the ruins of the Erie Beach wharf, 1.7 miles SSW of the Peace Bridge, and the bridge itself.
-North of the bridge there are several private wharves and boathouses. - Fort Erie is a Customs vessel reporting station for pleasure craft. - The Peace Bridge, crossing Niagara River 1.8 miles from its entrance at Lake Erie, is a highway bridge connecting Fort Erie and Buffalo.
-The recommended channel is through the fourth span from the United States' mainland; it has a vertical clearance of 67 feet (20.4 m) at the centre and a horizontal clearance of 385 feet (117.3 m).
+North of the bridge there are several private wharves and boathouses.